vatanaksoytezer/stretch_ros/docker/README.md

 #### Docker post-install steps

-Following the [official post-installation steps](https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user) for Linux allow non-root users to manage dockers and verify your post installation.
+Follow the [official post-installation steps](https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user) for Linux allow non-root users to manage dockers and verify your post installation.

 #### Install nvidia-docker2 (Skip if you don't have an nvidia gpu)

-Following the [official instructions](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#installing-on-ubuntu-and-debian) install nvidia-docker2 and verify your installation.
+Follow the [official instructions](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#installing-on-ubuntu-and-debian) install nvidia-docker2 and verify your installation.

 ### Getting Started with Stretch Docker